-I move that the Planning Commission find that the Wireless Communication facility applied for by Comsite West on property located at 20114, 20226 and 20662 E. State Highway 20, Clearlake Oaks, CA 95423 further described as APN: 010-009-42 (Project Site) and 010-009-39 & 010-009-40 (Access Only) does meet the requirements of Section 71.13 of the Lake County Zoning Ordinance and that the Planning Commission has reviewed and considered the Mitigated Negative Declaration which was adopted for this project and the Wireless Communication Facility be granted based on the findings and conditions of approval listed in the staff report dated August 11, 2022.
+I move that the Planning Commission find that the Wireless Communication facility applied for by Comsite West on property located at 20114, 20226 and 20662 E. State Highway 20, Clearlake Oaks, CA 95423 further described as APN: 010-009-42 (Project Site) and 010-009-39 & 010-009-40 (Access Only) does meet the requirements of Section 71.13 of the Lake County Zoning Ordinance and that the Planning Commission has reviewed and considered the Mitigated Negative Declaration which was adopted for this project and the Wireless Communication Facility be granted based on the findings and conditions of approval listed in the staff report dated August 25, 2022.

 NOTE: The applicant or any interested person is reminded that the Zoning Ordinance provides for a seven (7) calendar day appeal period.
 If there is a disagreement with the Planning Commission, an appeal to the Board of Supervisors may be filed.
-The appropriate forms and applicable fee must final determination
+The appropriate forms and applicable fee must be submitted prior to 5:00 p.m. on or before the seventh calendar day following the Commission's final determination